slurmulon/bach/docs/_coverpage.md

 > :musical_score: Semantic music notation

-- Easily define rhythms and music with text
+- Easily notate music and rhythms with plain text
 - Work with semantic music elements such as chords and scales
 - Friendly to both humans and computers
 - Small learning curve and highly productive